KAI-YUE/Predictive-Coding-FL/README.md

     ```bash
     python3 main.py
     ```
-The release version has simplified the scheme with a globally shared prediction scheme.
+The release version has simplified the scheme with a globally shared prediction procedure.

 <br />